samsquire/ideas4/README.md

 # 302. Insert between dimensions

 # 301. Thread objects where methods are called in the context of the thread that is called

+I should be capable of running Thread.function() and function runs in that Thread.

 # 302. Bidirectional Compiler pipeline as frontend